Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Method

 \subsubsection{The atlas $A$}

 To deal with the rapid growth and variation in appearance of the embryo we propose to use a multi-atlas approach.
-We define $A_{i,j}$ to be an atlas image, with $i=1,...,n_p$, where $n_p$ represents the number of pregnancies and $j \in W$, with $W$ the set of the weeks in which an ultrasound image is available.
-For example, atlas $A_{1,8}$ represent the atlas image of pregnancy 1 acquired at 8 weeks GA.
+We define $A_{i,j}$ to be an atlas, with $i=1,...,n_p$, where $n_p$ represents the number of subjects and $j \in W$, with $W$ the set of the weeks of pregnancy in which an ultrasound image is available.
+For example, atlas $A_{1,8}$ represent the ultrasound image of subject 1 acquired at 8 weeks GA.
 Define $\mathcal{A}:=\{A_{i,j} |i = 1,...,n_p, \forall j \in W \}$ to be the set of all available atlases.

 We manually rigidly aligned every atlas $A_{i,j}$ to the same standard orientation.
-Subsequently, all atlas images, were scaled to the same size by matching the annotated crown and rump landmarks, as shown in Fig. \ref{fig:aligned_atlas}.
-We define the coordinates of the crown and rump landmarks in the standard orientation as $x^{\mathcal{A}}_c$ and $x^{\mathcal{A}}_r$.
-Finally, the segmentation $S_{A_{i,j}}$ was obtained manually.
+Subsequently, all atlases, were scaled to the same size by matching the annotated crown and rump landmarks, as shown in Fig. \!\ref{fig:aligned_atlas}.
+Aligning the crown and rump landmarks for every atlas has two benefits for training the neural network: 1) regardless of the GA the embryo always fills the same field of view, and 2) we only need to learn one affine transformation that aligns the images to every atlas.